-Man charged with assaulting taxi driver in New Hampshire
+Police: NH man used pocketknife to attack taxi driver

 The driver was not seriously injured.
 He was treated by emergency responders and released, police said.

 Duclos is charged with second-degree assault with a deadly weapon and criminal threatening with a deadly weapon, police said.
-He’s expected to be arraigned at a later date and it was not immediately clear Saturday whether he has a lawyer to comment on his behalf.
+He’s expected to be arraigned at a later date, and it was not immediately clear Saturday whether he has a lawyer to comment on his behalf.

 Sign up for Daily Newsletters